-- Choose a subset S of the CSPs variables such that the constraint graph becomes a tree after removal of S. S is called a cycle cutset. - Our Early Property of Property of States of - remove from the domains of the remaining variables any values that are inconsistent with the assignments for S, and - if the remaining CSP has a solution, return it together with the assignment for S
+- Choose a subset S of the CSPs variables such that the constraint graph becomes a tree after removal of S. The set S is called a cycle cutset. - For each possible assignment of variables in S that satisfies all constraints on S - remove from the domains of the remaining variables any values that are inconsistent with the assignments for S, and - If the remaining CSP has a solution, return it together with the assignment for S